 As the hype continues after the recent catwalk shows, the Victoria secret angels have been doing Pilates Reformer, Yoga and Barre to stay in shape.
-But can doing these pastimes really give you the catwalk body that you may desire ?
-As i embark on another cadaver study this week, this re-affirms the thinking we are only as good as the quality of our tissues.
-“75% of an individuals health after age 40 is dependent upon what the person has done to his or her genes, not to the genes themselves.”- Jeffrey S. Bland, Ph.D Genetic Nutrition.
+But can doing these pastimes really give you the catwalk body that you may desire?
+As I reflect on another cadaver study this week, this re-affirms the thinking we are only as good as the quality of our tissues.

-Our tissues are dependent on a number of factors including breathing, sleep, stress – physical ,hormonal & chemical, nutrition, hydration, fungus and parasites and movement.
+Our tissues are dependent on a number of factors including breathing, sleep, stress – physical, hormonal & chemical, nutrition, hydration, fungus and parasites and movement.
 Observe the post of the supermodels and the Dove real women comparison below.

 There are three general categories of Male & Female body types: